digitalstuart/kenmare-car-share/README.md

 ### Existing features

-* The navbar and dropdown burger menu have options to 'Offer/request a lift' and also one for 'Contact', which is a simple href link for opening up a user's messaging client with the 'send to' email address field pre-populated.
+* The navbar and dropdown burger menu have options to **Offer/request a lift** and also one for **Contact**, which is a simple href link for opening up a user's messaging client with the 'send to' email address field pre-populated.
-* The landing page uses Bootstrap card deck functionality to display the 'latest lifts' ordered by most recent.
+* The landing page uses Bootstrap card deck functionality to display the latest lifts ordered by most recent.
 A limit can be applied to the number of cards shown, which was set to 6 at the time of writing.
 * On the individual lift cards:
     * Different icons are used for either 'request a lift' or 'offer a lift'.
     * Each listing also contains a date of travel, start and finish locations, some journey details, options to reply/edit/delete and an expandable/collapsible area to show/hide replies.
     * Because authentication was not compulsory for this project, the edit/delete functions of the CRUD requirements are universal and can currently be seen/activated by all users.
-This is addressed in the 'Features left to implement' section of this document.
+This is addressed in the **Features left to implement** section of this document.
     * Any replies to lift posts are formatted with a date and timestamp; they appear in chronological order from first down to most recent.
-* The main page also features a 'back to top' button which is activated upon a defined window scroll point.
+* The main page also features a **Back to top** button which is activated upon a defined window scroll point.
 When clicked it returns the user to the top of the page.
 This is primarily a helpful piece of functionality for mobile users.
-* The menu option 'Offer/request a lift' takes the user to a page for adding a lift, which has a form containing:
+* The menu option **Offer/request a lift** takes the user to a page for adding a lift, which has a form containing:
     * Three dropdown 'select' menus.
     * A text area for adding some brief journey details.
     * A datepicker.
     * Submit button.
-* Upon clicking submit, the user is redirected to the main 'Latest lifts' page and their listing will be automatically added at the top as the most recent.
+* Upon clicking submit, the user is redirected to the main **Latest lifts** page and their listing will be automatically added at the top as the most recent.
 * Selecting 'Reply' from a lift post on the main page takes the user to a page for adding a reply, which has a form containing:
     * Three disabled dropdown menus.
     * A disabled text area.